semaphoreci/docs/webhook-notifications_5def901604286364bc92af37.md

     --webhook-endpoint [webhook-endpoint]
 ```

-For example, if you have a project called `web` and you want to get a Webhook
+For example, if you have a project called `web` and you want to get a webhook
 notification on every finished pipeline on the `master` branch, use the
 following command: